Community detection in temporal multilayer networks, with an application to correlation networks: Acknowledgements

 \section{Acknowledgements}

 MB acknowledges a CASE studentship award from the EPSRC (BK/10/41).
 MB and MAP were supported by FET-Proactive project PLEXMATH (FP7-ICT-2011-8; grant \#317614) funded by the European Commission.
-MAP was also supported by the EPSRC (EP/J001759/1).
-We thank HSBC Bank for providing the time series data of financial assets.
-We thank Lucas Jeub, Alex Arenas, and Sergio G\'omez for useful discussions.
+MAP and MB also received support from the James S. McDonnell Foundation (\#220020177), and MAP was also supported by the EPSRC (EP/J001759/1).
+We thank HSBC Bank for providing the time-series data of financial assets.
+We thank Alex Arenas, Mihai Cucuringu, Sergio G\'omez, Lucas Jeub, and three anonymous referees for helpful comments.